-This Criterion applies to all Facilities that ship CoC Material to another Entity.
+This criterion applies to all Facilities that ship CoC Material to another Entity.

-- Criterion 9.2 identifies the information required in all CoC Documents whether they are standalone or integrated into other documentation. - An Entity may use its own format rather than the template in Appendix 1 of the ASI CoC Standard, providing it includes all of the required elements. - The Entity's Material Accounting System needs to record an internal reference number for all CoC Documents issued (9.2(b)).
-This is for traceability purposes. - o There may be a range of already existing reference numbers that can be used, and an Entity should decide which works best for them.
+An Entity may use its own format rather than the template in Appendix 1 of the ASI CoC Standard, providing it includes all of the required elements.

+Implementation - Material Accounting System

+The Entity's Material Accounting System needs to record an internal reference number for all CoC Documents issued (9.2(b)).
+This is for traceability purposes.

+There may be a range of already existing reference numbers that can be used, and an Entity should decide which works best for them.
 For example, production tracking numbers, order numbers, or sales document/invoice numbers could be relevant.
-The key is to choose a reference that can help to control and account for volumes to ensure that you are not claiming more CoC Material than you are entitled to. - Where different forms of CoC Material are being shipped in the same shipment (e.g., different types of Casthouse Products), the various forms should be noted.
-This will enable the receiver to check the shipment against the CoC Document/s. - Where products are made from multiple materials, the mass of Aluminium (9.2(h) and 9.2(i)) will be a subset of the total mass of the shipment.
-Consider including information in your Material Accounting System on the mass of Aluminium per mass of standard Product to help automate individual shipment calculation:
+The key is to choose a reference that can help to control and account for volumes to ensure that you are not claiming more CoC Material than you are entitled to.

+Where different forms of CoC Material are being shipped in the same shipment (e.g. different types of Casthouse Products), the various forms should be noted.
+This will enable the receiver to check the shipment against the CoC Document/s.

-'''
+Where products are made from multiple materials, the mass of Aluminium (9.2(h) and 9.2(i)) will be a subset of the total mass of the shipment.
+Consider including information in your Material Accounting

+System on the mass of Aluminium per mass of standard Product to help automate individual shipment calculation:

 (mn)/M

 Where:

 M = total mass of the shipment,

 m = Aluminium mass of the Product,

 n = number of items

-'''

-- The mass of CoC Material is then determined by the number of Products allocated to different shipments/customers out of the Material Accounting System balance. - Where batch or invoice documents are used for mass balance purposes and/or for CoC Document reference it is acceptable to send mass/batch CoC Documents to the customer so long as there is a clear link between the shipment mass and the mass in the CoC Document. - An employee responsible for the Entity needs to be nominated.
-They have the responsibility to oversee the issuing of CoC Documents, and to be the point of contact for requests for verification. - Some Entities may wish to include additional authorisation information in CoC Documents, e.g., a signature or e-signature, however this is not compulsory. - Current ASI Members and their Certification Status are listed on the ASI website in their membership class at: http://aluminium-stewardship.org/about-asi/current-members/
+The mass of CoC Material is then determined by the number of Products allocated to different shipments/customers out of the Material Accounting System balance.

+Where batch or invoice documents are used for mass balance purposes and/or for CoC Document reference it is acceptable to send mass/batch CoC Documents to the customer so long as there is a clear link between the shipment mass and the mass in the CoC Document.

+An employee responsible for the Entity needs to be nominated.
+They have the responsibility to oversee the issuing of CoC Documents, and to be the point of contact for requests for verification.

+• Some Entities may wish to include additional authorisation information in CoC Documents, e.g. a signature or e-signature, however this is not compulsory.